kanekescom/larast/README.md

 ## About Larast

-Larast is a Laravel 12 starter kit that comes with a curated collection of popular and essential packages pre-installed.
+Larast is a Laravel 12 starter kit with popular and essential packages pre-installed.

 ## Installation